 It doesn't matter.

-It would just something happens to your body as you get older that it doesn't metabolize food like it used to, unfortunately.
+Something happens to your body as you get older that it doesn't metabolize food like it used to, unfortunately.

-So you want to be an old skinny man, not an old fat man.
+So you want to be an old, skinny man, not an old fat man?

 I tell you, you look good to me, brother.

-Any any weight you are, we love you.
+Any weight you are, we love you.

-God bless you guys, and uh how you're friends with this woman, I have no idea.
+And how you're friends with this woman, I have no idea.

 They have great taste.